Why Is My SD Card Suddenly Blank [Full Reasons & Fixes]

 Fix 3.
 Reboot Android Phone

-Rebooting the phone has been known to fix the problem if it is a minor glitch.
-When the phone restarts, it clears all flags and checks again.
-If it was not an error, you should be able to read data on the SD card.
+Rebooting the phone may resolve the issue if it's a minor glitch, as restarting clears flags and checks again, potentially allowing you to read data on the SD card.

 Step 2.
-Select restart, and let the phone return to its normal state.
+To restart your phone, simply select the restart option and let it return to its normal state.

 Step 3.
 Try checking the SD card using a file manager.